hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 As we are using an "at startup" trigger, it is required to restart the server in order to run the scripts.

 Restart the server and confirm that scripts are executed.
-Once restarted, you can run on a Windows machine:
+Once restarted, you can run on a Microsoft Windows machine:

 \> <i>*Get-job*</i>